Muhammad was born in 570 C.E in the town of Makkah. His mother sent him to live with a nomadic tribe in the desert.

 The Night Journey

-In 622 C.E, Muhammad and his followers left Makkah on a journey known as the Hijrah to Madinah.
-Muhammad developed a muslim community there.
+In 622 C.E, Muhammad and his followers left Makkah on a journey known as the hijrah to Madinah.
+Muhammad developed a Muslim community there.
 In 624, fighting broke out between the Muslims and the Makkans.
-They eventually made a truce.
+They evetually made a truce.

-In March 632 C.E, Muhammad led his final pilgrimage.
-In Makkah he delivered his last Sermon.
+In March 632, Muhammad led his final pilgrimage.
+In Makkah, he delivered his Last Sermon.
 Shortly after he returned to Madinah, Muhammad died.